8 Things to See and Do at London's Natural History Museum

 The original nucleus of the Natural History Museum, which was founded in 1754 and moved to its present building in 1881, was formed by the scientific collections of Sir Hans Sloane.
-The Museum - a palatial building in Romanesque style - was designed by Alfred Waterhouse and is 675 ft long with two 190 ft high towers, its exterior faced with terra cotta slabs bearing relief figures of animals.
-Chief amongst its many artifacts is its original collection of 50,000 books, 10,000 preserved animals and 334 volumes of pressed plant species.
-The collection has since grown to include more than 70 million items covering zoology, paleontology, mineralogy, entomology and botany, with a further 500,000 added each year.
+The museum - a palatial building in Romanesque style - was designed by Alfred Waterhouse and is an impressive 675-feet-long with two 190-foot-high towers.
+Its exterior is faced with terra cotta slabs bearing relief figures of animals.
+Chief among its many artifacts is its original collection of more than 50,000 books, 10,000 preserved animals, and 334 volumes of pressed plant species.
+The collection has since grown to include more than 80 million items covering zoology, paleontology, mineralogy, entomology, and botany, with a further 500,000 added each year.

 The museum is also a center for scientific research specializing in conservation and has many collections of historical value, including specimens collected by Charles Darwin.
-Other famous collections include those of Joseph Banks, who accompanied James Cook around the world, and three volumes of zoological drawings and 18 volumes of botanical watercolor studies donated by artist Sydney Parkinson.
+Other famous collections include those of Joseph Banks, who accompanied James Cook around the world, as well as three volumes of zoological drawings and 18 volumes of botanical watercolor studies donated by artist Sydney Parkinson.

-The northwest corner of the ground floor is devoted to mammals and includes a 91 ft long life-sized cast of a blue whale as well as examples of extinct mammals.
-The lower floor is devoted to land mammals, including giraffes, elephants, hippos and their early relatives, while the upper gallery focuses on mammals living in water.
+The northwest corner of the ground floor is devoted to mammals and includes a 91-foot-long life-sized cast of a blue whale as well as examples of extinct mammals.
+The lower floor is devoted to land mammals, including giraffes, elephants, hippos, and their early relatives, while the upper gallery focuses on mammals living in water.

 2 The Earth Galleries

-The Earth Galleries have a very extensive and interesting collection of material on the geology and minerals of the world.
-There are regular lectures and film shows on particular subjects, and in the Main Hall a rotating globe 6 ft in diameter serves as a reminder of the museum's purpose - to tell the "Story of the Earth".
+The Earth Galleries have an extensive and interesting collection of material on the geology and minerals of the world.
+Regular lectures and film shows are offered on particular subjects, and in the Main Hall, a rotating globe, six feet in diameter, serves as a reminder of the museum's purpose: to tell the "Story of the Earth."

-Visitor experiences include a simulation of an earthquake, and a collection of gems showing the stones in their natural state and after being cut and polished.
-A special display illustrates the story of "Britain before Man", and other sections are concerned with the regional geology of Britain and the economic mineralogy of the world.
+Visitor experiences include a simulation of an earthquake, as well as a collection of gems showing the stones in their natural state and after being cut and polished.
+A special display illustrates the story of "Britain before Man," and other sections are concerned with the regional geology of Britain and the economic mineralogy of the world.
 Specimens of rocks brought back from the moon by the spacecraft Apollo are also on display.

-The first floor accommodates exhibits focusing on the origin of species and explores natural selection and Darwin's theories, while the Mineral Gallery contains some 130,000 specimens, representing some 75 per cent of the world's known minerals.
-Also in this gallery is a collection of meteorites, including the huge 3.5 ton Cranbourne meteorite from Australia.
-The gallery adjacent shows "Our Place in Evolution" and exhibits the remains of Australopithecus, between 1.5 and 5 million years old, discovered in Ethiopia in 1974 and nicknamed "Lucy".
+The first floor accommodates exhibits focusing on the origin of species and explores natural selection and Darwin's theories, while the Mineral Gallery contains some 130,000 specimens, representing some 75 percent of the world's known minerals.
+Also in this gallery is a collection of meteorites, including the huge 3.5-ton Cranbourne meteorite from Australia.
+The gallery adjacent shows "Our Place in Evolution" and exhibits the remains of "Lucy," the Australopithecus discovered in Ethiopia in 1974 and believed to be between 1.5 and five million years old.

 The long corridor through the department of fossilized mammals leads to a room devoted to the balance of nature and the environment.
 Interesting facts may be discovered about acid rain and the interaction of forest and coastal ecosystems.